jcapo96/nltf-luke/README.md

 ```

 Replace `<file_name>.json` with your JSON file.

+This command will generate a PDF report called `report.pdf` containing the results of the analysis.

 ## JSON File Fields Explained

 The JSON file used for report generation contains the following fields: